keelancook/missions-center/for-faculty/mission-trips-faculty/professor-faq.md

    * The primary goal of a mission trip is to partner with workers on the field to do evangelism and outreach to a certain area.
 We want to expose our students to cross-cultural communication and evangelism while on these trips.
 We want to see the Gospel spread to the ends of the earth!
 This is our primary call and goal when going on a mission trip.
 This can be done through a myriad of ways: door-knocking, VBS, sports camps, open-air preaching, etc.

 ### Who should we be working with when going on a mission trip?
-   * We highly advise you to work with IMB or NAMB workers who reside in your destination.
+   * We highly advise you to work with denominational partners who reside in your destination.
 These two organizations are our partners on the field who know the context and can best guide you to applicable ministry strategies.
 In doing so, you will also be aiding those workers who are on the field, potentially giving them needed aid and uplifting encouragement.

-### Do we have to work with IMB or NAMB?
+### Do we have to work with SBC Organizations?
-   * You do not have to work with IMB or NAMB contacts.
+   * You do not have to work with SBC contacts.
 If you are not going to be doing so, you must give a defense for why you are not working with these organizations.
 The defense must be given to the associate director or director of the CGCS and cleared with them.

 ### What is an appropriate length for a mission trip?
    * This depends on whether your mission trip is going to be over Spring Break, Fall Break, or Summer Break.
 Spring and Fall Break will limit you to a maximum amount of days before students have to return.
 Ideally, a trip will have at least 5 full days of in country "work."
 You are allowed to have a trip be longer if you so desire.
 The minimum expectation though is 5 days in country.